TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/LoadRegister/Index.rst

 ^^^^^^^^^^^^^^

 This provides a way to load the array $GLOBALS['TSFE']->register[] with values.
-It doesn't return anything!
+It does not return anything!
 The usefulness of this is, that some predefined configurations (like the page-content) can be used in various places but use different values as the values of the register can change during the page-rendering.